Stranathan/WebGLFun/learningToRelax/README.md

 I wanted to see if I could recreate the core of the music video for Dan Deacon's "Learning to Relax" from scratch [The music video](https://dandeacon.com/#music)

-Check the very talented Dan Deacon, I really like him:
+Check out the very talented Dan Deacon, I really like him:
 [his sound cloud](https://soundcloud.com/dan-deacon)
 [his personal website](https://dandeacon.com/#music)